 National Trust app: frequently asked questions

 A compilation of the most frequently-asked-questions about the National Trust app.

 Will the app work on my mobile or tablet?

 The mobile app is designed to work on the following:

-- Most Android phones and tablets with Android 5 (KitKat) and above
+- Most Android phones running Android 6 and above